Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/meta_prompting.md

 ### Resources

 This example uses the Netlify [README document](prompt_engineering/README_Netlify), which explains how to deploy a static site to Netlify, a hosting provider.
-It also uses the Vercel (README document)[prompt_engineering/vercel_README.md] that explores how to deploy the Vercel cloud platform.
+It also uses the Vercel [README document](prompt_engineering/vercel_README.md) that explores how to deploy the Vercel cloud platform.

 ### Workflow